Terrible Swift Sword (game): Reception

-In The Guide to Simulations/Games for Education and Training, Martin Campion commented on its use as a classroom aid, saying, "The duration of the grand battle version of tbis game makes it unlikely that any class could play it in this way, but much can be learned from shorter playings."
+In The Guide to Simulations/Games for Education and Training, Martin Campion commented on its use as a classroom aid, saying, "The duration of the grand battle version of this game makes it unlikely that any class could play it in this way, but much can be learned from shorter playings."
 Campion advised that if the teacher acts as referee and knows the rules, the students don't need to be experts.
 He further advised "teach the players how to move, how to change formations, and a few other things.
 Then get started on a series of made-up small battles [...]
 After three or four short preparatory battles, give them one of the shorter scenarios of Gettysburg to play out."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented "The game is immense, but so is the enjoyment."
 He noted "The historical situation provides many opportunities for both players to exercise their initiative in bold strokes of tactical brilliance."
 Freeman concluded by giving the game an Overall Evaluation of "Very Good", saying, "It's more playable that you would expect of a monster this size.

 Wargame Academy considers TSS to be the "patriarch" of all subsequent wargames and computer games about Gettysburg.
 The game was rated as "simple enough for high playability yet with lots of room for maneuver and player strategy."

 TSS was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.